Worship Is Not a Setlist

 (John 21:22)

 Follow Him in the way that reflects your conscience and calling.
 Sing loudly if that honors God.
 Sit quietly if that helps you listen.
-Serve faithfully if that is where obedience leads you.
+Serve faithfully if that’s where obedience leads you.
 Work honestly.
 Repent quickly.
 Forgive generously.

 And let others do the same.

-Worship is not what happens when the band starts.
+Worship isn’t what happens when the band starts.

 Worship is what happens when obedience costs you something and you choose faithfulness anyway.

-The goal was humility and thankfulness, offered through praise.
+The goal was humility and thankfulness, offered in how we actually live.

 If you’d like to be notified when new writings are posted, you can subscribe here.
 There is no obligation.
 Unsubscribe anytime.